IFRCGo/how-to-use-the-go-api/README.md

 `/src` contains all the Ionic-React files required to build the app.

--   `/src/assets` contains files containing the code snippets and supported languages in JSON format.
+-   `/src/assets` contains files containing the examples and supported languages in JSON format.

 `/python` contains the Python implementation of the examples.
 The python files